Honours Thesis in Psychology 12cp (6cp) (7366.6)

 1. Design and execute a research project relating to a psychological issue to a standard acceptable to the profession;

-2. Independently undertake an analysis of data derived from survey or experimental designs in psychology; and
+2. Independently undertake an analysis of data derived from quantitative and/or qualitative designs in psychology; and

 3. Communicate the results of an independent research project in a form acceptable to the profession.